Longdowns Regeneration Project

 Project Information:

-Longdowns Regeneration Project is a Human-Induced Regeneration (HIR) project located in the rangelands of Western New South Wales, situated approximately 50 to 80 kilometers southeast of Bourke.
-Registered in July 2015, the project covers a substantial area of 30,025 hectares across the Bourke and Brewarrina local government areas.
-The region is predominantly defined by extensive grazing land use, where properties typically operate as working sheep, cattle, and goat stations within the Western Division of NSW.
+Longdowns Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Bourke Shire of New South Wales, approximately 40 kilometers southeast of the town of Bourke.
+Registered in July 2015, the project covers a substantial area of 30,025 hectares in a region traditionally dedicated to grazing sheep and cattle.
+The project area extends eastward towards Brewarrina, encompassing landscape features typical of the Western Division of NSW.